austin-payne/use-query-params/README.md

 The setter takes two arguments `(newValue, updateType)` where updateType is one of `'pushIn' | 'push' | 'replaceIn' | 'replace'`, defaulting to `'pushIn'`.

-You may optionally pass in a rawQuery object, otherwise the query is derived from the location in the context.
+You may optionally pass in a different default update type to the hook itself.

 **Example**